 Another example of information worth protecting is your employees’.
 It’s important to protect their personal data and apply the same measures too.

 Certain People for Certain Information

 In the organizational structure, the higher a person’s position, the more they know.
 This isn’t about exclusivity.
 It’s just natural.
-You can’t expect an HR recruiter not to know personal information about new employees or that managers don’t know each of their team members’ appraisal scores.
-These data are restricted to employees from a different hierarchy and a different department.
+You can’t expect an HR recruiter not to know personal information about new employees or managers don’t know each of their team members’ appraisal scores.
+These data are restricted to employees from different hierarchies and different departments.
 Employees should do their best to uphold confidentiality with the information made available to them because of their jobs.

 There are some instances wherein different groups have to work together.
 For example, the marketing team and research team must work together on a project about brand awareness.
 Different groups have different specializations, so working together is a holistic move.
 Additionally, it should be reinforced that in these instances, employees should practice discretion.

 Everybody knows what the right thing to do is.
 But a fatal flaw human beings have, in the name of data protection, is complacency.
 We sometimes get lazy or let our guard down, especially when we become comfortable.
 Constant education and reminding will help keep everyone vigilant.

 It’s good practice to emphasize this as early as the onboarding period.
 New hires will be aware of its importance from day one.

 This is probably the most basic of the basics.
 Policies serve as a guide for employees on how to act.
 This helps employees keep themselves accountable for their actions.
 Going against or violating any of these policies means sanctions take place.